Here is a list of Frequently Asked Questions:

 - Because of family commitments, our Scout can not attend summer camp with their troop.
 Is there still a way they can attend camp?

 - Who can I contact for additional questions about Fire Mountain?

 Who do I contact with questions about how to register online for camp?

-Check out the online registration instructions.
+Check out the online registration instructions and links on the main Fire Mountain Scout Camp page.
 Questions?
-Contact Stacey Robert at email@example.com – 425-338-0380
+Contact Stacey Robert at firstname.lastname@example.org – 425-338-0380